• Choose:

 }

-Webhook Listen for DTMF to execute Call Recording on Demand
+Webhook listen for DTMF to execute call recording on demand

 We need to be listening for the specified digit in order to execute the recording on demand feature, specifically *.
 Now this example is very rudimentary and is just for proof of concept.
 In production, the dtmf should only be received from the user's call leg.
 Additionally here, we will empty the array once the condition is met and we execute the Recording Start Command.
 We are also re-using this to record are voicemail message.